 Also, the group’s individual phobias come into play as each character hallucinates things they fear putting them in peril as they panic in response to what they see.
 Hooded individuals referred to as “crows” stalk the hallways of the asylum adding a sense of prevalent danger throughout.
 The “crows” don those infamous bird shaped masks used in Europe during the Black Plague.

 Through few flashbacks, we get a glimpse of Jack’s dilemma, as a suicidal teen who’s lost his sister.
 Thankfully these instances are short and held throughout the first half of the film so as not to distract from the point of the film, which is honestly, the most compelling asset of The Control Group.
 I can’t give too much away but midway through it is revealed why the teens have been chosen.
 All I can say is that, as the title of the film implies, if one knows anything about experiments in science class, it is that the situation which Jack and company find themselves in, is just that, an experiment conducted by the idealistic Doctor Broward (Brad Dourif).

 The Control Group is twisty and often brilliant even if the look of the film isn’t always perfect.
 But all that doesn’t matter when the story is this damn good and interesting.
 This one is definitely worth checking out simply because of its entertaining and uniquely crafted premise.

-The Control Group is now out on VOD and DVD (through Wild Eye Releasing), check out the trailer below.
+The Control Group is now out on VOD and DVD (through Wild Eye Releasing).